How to Dispose of Car Batteries

 Inspect and Remove

-Once the battery terminals are removed, check to see if your battery has a clip, strap or other safety feature holding it in place.
+Once the battery terminals are removed, nearly all batteries will have a hold-down device in the form of a strap or block at the bottom of the battery.
+That will also need to be removed.
+After this, check to see if your battery has a clip, strap or other safety feature holding it in place.
 After these are removed, check to ensure your battery is free from cracks, punctures or other surface damage that may cause a battery fluid leak.
 A leaking battery requires extreme caution.
 Battery acid can be irritating, cause burns and even cause long-term health issues.

-If you’re unsure of the location of your battery or which terminal is positive or negative, take your vehicle to your local auto parts store.
-Don’t attempt to remove a battery without being able to identify the correct terminal, as starting with the positive terminal could result in electrocution.
+If you’re unsure of the location of your battery or which terminal is positive or negative, take your vehicle to your local auto parts store or one of our Preferred Shops to get some professional help.
+Many vehicles require the use of a separate power source to keep a constant 12V of power to the vehicle once the battery is disconnected.
+Check your repair manual or online sources to determine if your car is one of these.
 AutoZone is also a great place to visit if you’re unsure of the condition of your old battery.
 Even if you’re having difficulties charging your battery, the issue could be your alternator or other related components.
-Have a qualified technician test your battery to see whether you need a replacement battery.
 At AutoZone, we’ll test or charge your battery for free.

 Store Your Old Battery

 Never store or transport your battery on its side.
-Some types of car batteries have a loose lid and can easily spill battery fluid if shaken, dropped, or stored sideways.
+Some types of car batteries have vent caps which can leak acid if not properly stored upright.
 Be cautious of how you store and transport your battery to ensure it isn’t jostled, tipped, or dropped.
 All of these harsh movements can easily damage your old battery.

 Bring Your Old Batteries to AutoZone